Trust & Safety

 Stay Safe Online

 We are dedicated to making your experience with Roomnett as successful and as secure as possible.
-Emails in your account removed by our administrators have been found to be attempting the below scams.
+Emails in your account removed by our administrators have been found to be attempting the scams below.
 Please read the text below carefully and discontinue communications if it matches the examples below.

 Scammers behave differently if you have a room for rent or if you are looking for a room.